-- understand the concept of chromosomal organization, biomolecules (protein and nucleic acid) - Acquire knowledge of the genes inhabiting the cellular world of life that are engaged in metabolic processes and understand the concepts of cell division and cell cycles . - gain knowledge on principles of genetics, understand the natural genetic variation in plants and to know how diverse factors contribute to the expression of genotypic and phenotypic variation. - understand the effect of different types of mutation on genotypic and phenotypic expression , understand the concept of plant sex determination and gene mutation - widen the knowledge on the role of polyploidy in plant breeding which could be employed in diverse fields of basic and applied research.
+- Gain knowledge on principles of genetics, understand the natural genetic variation in plants and to know how diverse factors contribute to the expression of genotypic and phenotypic variation. - understand the effect of different types of mutation on genotypic and phenotypic expression, understand the concept of plant sex determination and gene mutation - Understanding the basics of plant breeding, widen the knowledge on the role of polyploidy in plant breeding which could be employed in diverse fields of basic and applied research.